ryanwhowe/websocket-workshop/README.md

 For this exercise visit http://localhost:8081/2/

 The previous commands were verbose so they've been included in a helper object.
-This is PHP Yorkshire so you can call commands on the object using `alreet.pub()`, `alreet.sub()` etc.
+You can call commands on the object using `wsWorkshop.pub()`, `wsWorkshop.sub()` etc.

 We now also have the option to change the realm to which we are connected.
-Call `alreet.setRealm()` with a string argument and then `alreet.connectAgain()` to close the connection and connect again with a new realm (or just modify the script in `public/2/script.js` and refresh the page.
+Call `wsWorkshop.setRealm()` with a string argument and then `wsWorkshop.connectAgain()` to close the connection and connect again with a new realm (or just modify the script in `public/2/script.js` and refresh the page.

-If you try this with anything other than "yorkshire" you'll get an error.
+If you try this with anything other than "ws-workshop" you'll get an error.
 Let's look at the Crossbar config in `lesson-2/router/.crossbar/config.json`

 _Our next bit will be on the screen_